 There are a lot of decisions that need to be made once the general questions are answered.
 Most of this is in order.
 In some cases you can jump around, but basically you cant pick your batteries, until you know what your motors are, and you cant pick motors until you pick a platform, etc.

 Tracks or Wheels?

-Everyone thinks tracks are cool, they are, but it comes with a price.
+Everyone thinks tracks are cool.
+They are, but they come with a price.

 Tracks add many advantages: